Preliminary Questions from Composer to Filmmaker

 What list of emotions are you targeting to convey to your audience?

 There you have it.
 Now you’re ready to book a spotting session which I’ll outline in a separate post.
 Just remember you can only honor the filmmaker’s laser-clear vision through mutual understanding.
-The more details you can scrounge up the less miscommunication you will have down the road.
+The more details you can scrounge up the less miscommunication you will when scoring a film.

 Know any composers who might find this article interesting?
 Sharing is caring… tag em!